Audio Signal Processors

 Audio Signal Processors: Manufactures, Types, Features & Applications

-Audio Signal Processors, commonly referred to as ASPs, are electronic devices or software programs that manipulate, enhance, or modify audio signals in a variety of ways.
+Audio Signal processors, commonly referred to as ASPs, are electronic devices or software programs that manipulate, enhance, or modify audio signals in a variety of ways.
 These processors are commonly used in the music industry, broadcasting, film post-production, and live sound reinforcement to improve the quality of audio signals.

 ASP devices can be either hardware or software-based.
 Hardware-based processors are physical devices that are connected to an audio signal chain, while software-based processors are virtual plugins that are used within a digital audio workstation (DAW).
 Many audio mixers, amplifiers, and other audio equipment include built-in signal processing capabilities that can be used to manipulate the audio signals within the equipment itself before they are sent to external processors.